Xaviexpo/itcss/README.md

-# itcss
+# ITCSS
-Just for fun boilerplate
+This is a just for fun boilerplate based on ITCSS, still a lot to do.